Divorce AttorneyCall Now

 8 AM – 6 PM

 Over the years I’ve found that many clients in wealthy areas need affordable legal representation.
-My clients can’t afford a $400 divorce attorney, but they may need help with dissolution of marriage, custody and child support.
-For these middle class clients, and even some clients with considerable home-equity, I provide representation for only $250 per hour.
-Moreover, I’m one of the few family law attorneys who accepts payment by credit card without additional cost to the client.
+My clients can’t afford a $400 divorce attorney, but they may need help with dissolution of marriage, custody, and child support.
+For these middle-class clients and even some clients with considerable home equity, I provide representation for only $300 per hour.
+Moreover, I’m one of the few family law attorneys who accept payment by credit card without additional cost to the client.